Root Cause Analysis (RCA) - Alert Based Workflows

 Modern Wi-Fi standards, such as Wi-Fi 6 and 6E, support speeds exceeding 1 Gbps, with Wi-Fi 6E Access Points (APs) typically requiring a minimum Ethernet speed of 2.5 Gbps to function effectively.
 If an AP's Ethernet connection is limited to 10 Mbps or 100 Mbps, it will significantly impact wireless performance.
 This creates a bottleneck, preventing the AP from fully utilizing its high-speed wireless capabilities and ultimately degrading overall network efficiency and user experience.

 The below image shows a trend view of the Ethernet port's current speed.
 The top line graph shows Red highlights timeline trend when the the AP has alerted about the negotiation failure.
 This page also shows the number of clients impacted when alert is first reported.
-By clicking on Clients Impacted, It will display the clients that were connected to this particular AP. there is another trending chart, indicate average wireless data rate from all clients that has been connected to this AP during the period of alert.
+By clicking on Clients Impacted, It will display the clients that were connected to this particular AP.
+There is another trending chart, indicate average wireless data rate from all clients that has been connected to this AP during the period of alert.
 Network administrator can assess actual performance impact and bottleneck by comparing connected wireless data rate vs. Ethernet uplink data rate

 Troubleshooting assistance in each suggested action can only be performed to its full capability while the AP is connected to a Cisco Meraki MS Switch.
 3rd party switches will not have an active test capabilities but alert detail can display connected 3rd party switch details and suggested actions.